Policy and Procedure Name:

 D. BWC Decision

-This policy applies to BWC staff and managed care
+policy applies to BWC staff and managed care organization (MCO) staff.

-The legal principle that government may not deprive an individual of life,
+principle that government may not deprive an individual of life, liberty or

 and